jennyhickson/simulation-systems/source/WorkingPractices/approvals.rst

 Approval Process
 ================
-Every ticket will need to get approval from a group of people.
-These approvals are marked on the :ref:`Ticket Summary wiki pages <template>` by those signing off the approval.
+Every pull request will need to get approval from a group of people.
+These approvals are marked in the pull request description by those signing off the approval.

 .. tip::
     Make it really clear and easy for approvers to understand your change and